 In the Navamsha, the 1st house contains exalted Sun in Aries.
 As you recall, the rasi chart had exalted Saturn in the 1st house.
 Having an exalted planet in both the rasi and navamsha show that this person has a special physical presence meant for a higher benefic purpose.
-In her case, she used her body to hug millions of people worldwide, thereby blessing them with darshan.
+In her case, she hugs millions of people worldwide, thereby blessing them with darshan.
 Her hug conveys the Mother’s unconditional and pure love.
 The Sun participates in a Parivartana yoga with ascendant ruler Mars in Leo, further strengthening it.
 Mars is conjunct Mercury in the 5th house showing her destiny involves a great deal of teaching and communicating with the public.
 The 5th house is past life credit and also relates to spiritual development through various forms (meditation, affirmations, pujas, song, prayer, bhajans, yoga, devotional study, worship).
 Jupiter is closely opposing the ascendant, Jupiter’s aspect on the first house is said to remove most of the blemishes of the chart.
-It certainly contributes to a generous, benefic personality who enjoys helping others.
+It contributes to a generous, benefic personality who enjoys helping others.

 In the dashamsha, Ketu is in the first house in Taurus.
 Ketu in the first house could denote a spiritual or metaphysical career.
 This is especially true for Amma as Ketu is the 10th house of her rasi chart.
 The ruler of the 10th house in the rasi, the Moon, appears in the 10th house in the dashamsha, this helps promote fame and ability to attract supporters to her cause.
 The 10th house contains the Moon in Aquarius, similar to the Navamsha.
 The Moon in the 10th house is favourable for popularity and mass appeal.
 People with this placement are able to connect with the public on an emotional level.
 The 10th house ruler is Saturn which is in the 7th house in Scorpio conjunct Venus and Rahu.
 Saturn is yoga karaka for Taurus ascendant (9th and 10th house ruler) and Saturn opposing Venus connects the 1st, 9th and 10th house ruler.
 The connection between the 1st and 10th houses show proclivity for fame and the connection with the 9th combines higher education, world travel and spiritual teaching, all of which Amma is famous for.
 The 11th house ruler Jupiter being in the 2nd house is favourable for accumulating wealth and philanthropic spending, similar to the rasi chart.